Posted on 9/14/2017 in Business and Strategy

 When answering this question, you should also consider your future requirements, too.
 You want to select a CMS that will last a long time and that can continue to support you as your needs grow.
-Many of our clients take a iterative approach when launching a new website, starting with core features and then adding more complex, such as ecommerce or portals.
+Many of our clients take an iterative approach when launching a new website, starting with core features and then adding more complex, such as e-commerce or portals.

 What is your company's overall digital strategy?